 Weekly contact hours on this programme may vary depending on the individual module options chosen and the stage of the study.

 The postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class students are expected to spend at least two-three hours in independent study.
+As a general guide, for every hour in class students are expected to spend at least two-three hours in an independent study.

 For more detailed information please contact the programme leader.